Frumple/statblock5e-creator/README.md

-# Interactive Creature Statblock Creator for D&D 5th Edition
+# Interactive Monster Statblock Creator for D&D 5th Edition

 ### Live Demo (currently only works in Chrome): [https://frumple.github.io/statblock5e-creator][demo]

-### NOTE: statblock5e-creator is currently in early alpha development and is highly subject to change.
+### NOTE: Statblock5e Creator is currently in early alpha development and is highly subject to change.
 Exported JSON files created at this time are NOT guaranteed to work in future versions.

-A frontend web application for creating creature statblocks that are similar in appearance to the official blocks from the Dungeons and Dragons 5th Edition Monster Manual.
+A frontend web application for creating monster statblocks that are similar in appearance to the official blocks from the Dungeons and Dragons 5th Edition Monster Manual.

 <div align="center">
   <img src="https://github.com/Frumple/statblock5e-creator/blob/master/images/statblock.png" />